BrodyGaudel/Event-Driven-Micro-Services-Architectures-with-CQRS-and-Event-Sourcing-AXON-and-Spring-Cloud/README.md

 -> Event: symbolizes an action that has occurred in the system.

 -> Event Bus: a mechanism that allows events to be dispatched to event listeners (Event Handler), for example KAFKA or RabbitMQ

+ADVANTAGE CQRS

+-> We can easily aggregate the data of several micro services

+-> Scaling the two parts separately Read (90%) Write (10%)

+-> Free to choose different DBMS for reading and writing

+-> Facilitate the separation of writing and reading aspects

+-> Facilitate the separation of the two models for reading and writing